COVID + Diabetes: The Work and School Safety Guide

 Overall, the best thing a person with diabetes can do is avoid catching the novel coronavirus in the first place.
 Of course, that’s easier said than done, particularly when your work or schooling requires you to be in places other than your home and in contact with people outside your household.
 As more locations reopen and we each must make choices about the personal level of risk we are willing to take for work or school and as we move about the world, key precautions can keep us as safe as possible.

-- Wear a mask! (we cannot stress this enough; wearing a mask is proven to lower the rate of transmission.)
+- Wear a mask! (especially in public indoor spaces, we cannot stress this enough; wearing a mask is proven to lower the rate of transmission.)

 Weigh The Risks: